Birthday boy LeMahieu scores in 10th, Yanks beat Reds 7-6

 NEW YORK (AP) — DJ LeMahieu capped his 34th birthday by sliding across the plate on Alexis Díaz’s second straight wild pitch in the 10th inning, and the New York Yankees rallied from a four-run deficit to beat the Cincinnati Reds 7-6 Wednesday night and stop a three-game losing streak.

-Luis Severino allowed three consecutive homers in a span of four pitches in the second inning as Cincinnati built a 4-0 lead, then left with right shoulder tightness.
+Luis Severino allowed three consecutive homers in a span of five pitches in the second inning as Cincinnati built a 4-0 lead, then left with right shoulder tightness.

+“Today I woke up feeling not that great,” Severino said.
+“I felt a little tight shoulder going to warm up and do all my stuff in the bullpen.
+It stayed the same in the game.”

-Cincinnati allowed five unearned runs, four on Jonathan India’s error on Anthony Rizzo’s potential inning-ending double-play grounder in the third.
+Cincinnati allowed five unearned runs, four after second baseman Jonathan India’s error on Anthony Rizzo’s potential inning-ending double-play grounder in the third.
 The Reds fell behind 5-4 and went ahead 6-5 before Giancarlo Stanton homered to the short porch in right field off Ian Gibaut in the eighth.

 LeMahieu started the 10th inning on second base.
 Aaron Judge struck out against Díaz (2-1), Anthony Rizzo was intentionally walked and Stanton fell behind 0-2 in the count.

 Díaz threw a slider that went off the mitt of catcher Tyler Stephenson.
-Díaz paused to grab the resin bag, then threw a slide the bounced off Stephenson and bounced toward the first-base dugout as LeMahieu scampered home ahead of the catcher’s throw to Díaz covering the plate.
+Díaz paused to grab the rosin bag, then threw a slider that bounced off Stephenson toward the first base dugout as LeMahieu scampered home ahead of the catcher’s throw to Díaz covering the plate.

+“It’s a good birthday, but to play in the big leagues on my birthday, that’s good enough,” LeMahieu said.
+“But a walk-off like this is pretty fun.”

 New York got its big league-high 11th walk-off win and 27th come-from-behind victory, avoiding what would have been its first four-game losing streak this year.